Masonry Logo

 Gaurav BisenGaurav Bisen

-If you want photoreal lifestyle and hero shots, Nano Banana 2 (Google's Gemini 3.1 Flash Image) is the model to start with.
-If you need the label text on your packaging to come out legible and correct, GPT Image 2 is the one.
+If you want the most premium hero shot for a glass, metal, fabric, or other material-driven product, Seedream 4.5 won the most of our thirty first-hand category tests, at the lowest cost of the photoreal models.
+If you want photoreal lifestyle scenes and relighting, Nano Banana 2 (Google's Gemini 3.1 Flash Image) is the all-rounder to reach for.
+And if you need the label text on your packaging to come out legible and correct, GPT Image 2 is the one.
 But the answer that actually matters for product photography is not "which model makes the prettiest picture."
 It is "which model still gives me back my exact product," and that is where most models quietly fail.

 Quick answer: which model for which job

 • Photoreal lifestyle scenes, relighting, 4K hero shots: Nano Banana 2.
-Fast, native 4K, cheap, holds subject consistency, accepts up to 14 reference images.
+Fast, native 4K, cheap, holds subject consistency, accepts up to 14 reference images, the reliable all-rounder.

 • Legible text on packaging, labels, banners, and precise masked edits: GPT Image 2.
-Best-in-class text rendering and layout control.
+Best-in-class text rendering and layout control, and the model to use for anything where copy must be right.

-• A typography and realism alternative to the two above: Imagen 4 Ultra.
+• A typography and realism alternative: Imagen 4 Ultra.

 If you only remember one thing: test your real product across two or three of these before you commit your catalog to any of them.